Skyscanner/backpack-ios/UNRELEASED.md

 # Unreleased
 > Place your changes below this line.

+** Breaking **
+- Backpack/Chip
+  - Improved icon for BPKChip, you now need to use BPKChip.Icon when adding an icon to the chip
+  - BPKChip now supports trailing icons

 ## How to write a good changelog entry

 1. Add 'Breaking', 'Added' or 'Fixed' in bold depending on if the change will be major, minor or patch according to [semver](semver.org).